 Conceptual design work for a major set of improvements to the city’s premier public activity area, Lakefront Park, has been completed by the design firm S&ME and approved by the Ocoee City Commission after watching this presentation (PDF).
 Engineering design of specific improvements will begin in the spring.
 Improvements needed for the expanded Lakeshore Center, such as additional parking, will be early components of Phase 1.
 The overall intent is to provide separate event spaces tailored to specific uses while supporting larger events across multiple venues.

 The total cost of the improvements depends on the specific elements selected for construction.
-Preliminary estimates exceed $10 million if every proposed element is constructed, while the current general bond fund allocation is slightly less than $2.5 million.
-This means that additional funds from a variety of sources will likely be needed to complete the project.
-The public space on the western shore of Starke Lake has become a major event venue space with multiple indoor and outdoor elements.
-This project will improve those spaces and provide additional capacity to accommodate larger public and private events.
-In addition, these improvements will provide space for private investments, such as restaurants, to take advantage of the shoreline ambience.
+Preliminary estimates exceed $7 million if every proposed element is constructed, while the current general bond fund allocation is slightly less than $5 million.
+This means that additional funds from a variety of sources will likely be needed to construct some elements of the project.

 The shoreline of Starke Lake will get native littoral plantings to improve lake water quality and preserve the banks, plus landscaping, improved sidewalks and lighting, more pavilions, a boardwalk, and enhanced water-access facilities (piers and docks).
+Phase 3 includes demolition of the existing City Hall after staff relocates to the new building, and has a total cost estimate of $2 million.
 Although the Downtown Master Plan called for the boat ramps to be relocated, this element of the project is not currently funded and is not included in the current concept plan.